Quan Yi Fong

-Quan Yi Fong (born 1 March 1974) is a Taiwan-born Singaporean host and actress, who has since taken up Singaporean citizenship and given up her Taiwanese citizenship.
+Quan Yi Fong (born 1 March 1974) is a Singaporean host and actress.

 Career

-Quan joined the SBC in 1992.
+Born in Taiwan, Quan moved to Singapore in 1990 and joined the SBC in 1992.
 In 1996, she was fired by TCS over a fight at a bowling alley and for driving without a valid license.

 Quan joined SPH MediaWorks in 2000.
 When SPH MediaWorks merged with MediaCorp, she was transferred to MediaCorp, marking her return to the company after almost 9 years.

 In Asian Television Award 2008, she obtained the Best Entertainment Presenter.
 In Star Awards 2005 & Star Awards 2014, she won Best Variety Show Host.
 She won Best Info-ed Programme Show Host at the Star Awards 2015.
 She won Best Programme Host from 2017 to 2019.
 She was nominated a total of 12 times for Best Programme Host.

 Personal life

 Quan married former MediaCorp actor Peter Yu in 1998 after meeting while filming the television series Happy Travel Agency.
 They have a daughter, Eleanor Lee, born on 12 October 1999.
 Quan and Yu divorced on 3 January 2009 and share custody of their daughter.
 Quan shared she has forgiven her ex-husband and they no longer have any animosity between them.